HagenFritz/math_tutoring/README.md

-# math_tutoring
+# Math Tutoring
-Repository dedicated to lesson plan dedicated to math tutoring
+Repository dedicated to files regarding high school and higher education math tutoring.
+There are directories dedicated to each topic in math:
+- Algebra I
+- Geometry
+- Algebra II
+- Pre-Calculus
+- Calculus